jilljenn/andrewcharlesjones.github.io/_posts/2021-11-13-21-empirical-bayes.md

 Bayesian inference requires the analyst to carefully state their modeling assumptions.
 One of the central steps in specifying a model is choosing prior distributions for parameters of interest.
 However, this step is one of the most controversial parts of Bayesian methodology: Selecting priors can be a highly subjective exercise, and it's often difficult to justify choosing one prior over another.

 Empirical Bayesian approaches try to partially alleviate this issue by selecting priors using the data itself.
 At first, this can sound antithetical to the Bayesian mindset: Priors should be set *before* observing any data (it's in the name after all).
-However, empirical Bayesian analysis can help modelers choose more useful properties, and it turns out to have some nice properties.
+However, empirical Bayesian analysis can help modelers choose more useful priors, and it turns out to have some nice properties.

 In this post, we give two simple example applications of empirical Bayes methods.